 RTIC 65 Vs Yeti Tundra 65

 You may get confused why the Rtic cooler and Tundra 65 have the same name size, but the former tends to be bigger?
-You can read more about Yeti cooler sizes here.
+You can read more about how Yeti sneakily hide their cooler actual sizes.

-The ice life is slightly better as users have reported a 8 days of ice.
+The ice life of the RTIC 65 is slightly better as users have reported a 8 days of ice.

 RTIC 110 Vs Yeti Tundra 110